Safety Tips

 Protect Yourself

 When used correctly and consistently, condoms can significantly reduce the risk of contracting and passing on STI’s like HIV.
-But, be aware of STIs like herpes or HPV that can be passed on through skin-to-skin contact.
+But, be aware of STIs like HSV-1 and -2 or HPV that can be passed on through skin-to-skin contact.
 The risk of contracting some STIs can be reduced through vaccination.
+But as you probably guessed, we’re not doctors!
+To learn more about these risks and how to prevent them, talk to your healthcare provider.

 Know Your Status